hanabi/hanabi.github.io/misc/Deleted_Conventions.md

 * *Promise Bluffs* take priority over *Double Bluffs*; the person after the first blind-player will assumes that it is a *Promise Bluff* since they will see the true connecting card.
 And since that player does not blind-play their *Finesse Position* card, the player with the promised card can know to mark their hand accordingly.
   * As the receiver of the clue that initiates a *Promise Bluff*, it may be ambiguous as to what exactly the connecting card is, if it exists.
 As long as there is at least one candidate on someone's *Finesse Position*, then you have to assume a *Promise Bluff* over a *Double Bluff*.
 * *Promise Bluffs* also take priority over *Layered Finesses*.
 This isn't normally an issue, since it is rare to actually to perform a *Layered Finesse* from *Bluff Position*, but it is worth mentioning.
 * This convention was deleted because it was too rare to be worth the additional cognitive overhead.
-It also prevents some *Double Bluffs* from occuring.
+It also prevents some *Double Bluffs* from occurring.

 ### The Double Gentleman's Discard